45m Nigerians now on high speed internet – Danbatta - Vanguard News

 Prof. Fagge also urged that children should be thought integrity and sacrifice in schools by establishing special library where all books published about heroes are assembled.

-In his remarks, the Jigawa state Governor, Muhammadu Badaru said he was not surprised to see the names of Prof. Danbatta and other awardees on the list, co
+In his remarks, the Jigawa state Governor, Muhammadu Badaru said he was not surprised to see the names of Prof. Danbatta and other awardees on the list, considering their exemplary leadership and sacrifice for their people in Kano and Nigeria in general.

+The award was presented to past and present Kano heroes in various categories, who have distinguished themselves in integrity and sacrificial service to humanity.

+The awardees include: late Aminu Kano, Post humours Political Leadership award; Sir.
+Maitama Sule, Post Humours Extraordinary Leadership award; Ado Bayero, Mortala Mohammed, Post humours Peace award; Abubakar Rimi, Exemplary Leadership award.